Services

 • The concern that you have a lot of things going on in your life and you don’t want to have to think about a house and mortgage payments as well.

-• The sense of being trapped, especially if you got a joint mortgage with your partner and don’t see the relationship lasting.
+• The sense of being trapped, especially if you have a joint mortgage with your partner and don’t see the relationship lasting.

 • If you purchased a property with concerns over structural issues, you may face buyer’s remorse when the property needs to be repaired causing you financial loss.